 Disability Specific Adjustments: Specific Learning Disability

-Specific Learning disability (SLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
-SLD can have a significant impact on learning.
+Specific Learning disability (SpLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
+SpLD can have a significant impact on learning.

 Research indicates that at least five per cent of tertiary-level students have a learning disability which can cause significant difficulties for perceiving or processing auditory, visual or spatial information.
 The most common learning disability found in the tertiary environment is dyslexia.
 Other learning disabilities are dysgraphia and aphasia.

 Manifestations of the disability can vary over time.
-Often, a student who was diagnosed with SLD as child will have established avoidance, protective or compensatory strategies, which may not be appropriate at university.
-SLD is a ‘hidden’ disability.
+Often, a student who was diagnosed with SpLD as a child will have established avoidance, protective or compensatory strategies, which may not be appropriate at university.
+SpLD is a ‘hidden’ disability.
 Often, the first indication for staff will be a discrepancy between the knowledge or ability a student demonstrates in class, and the results for their written assignments or exams.

-While making generalisations about any disability is unhelpful and can perpetuate stereotypes, there are a number of characteristics common to students with SLD.
+While making generalisations about any disability is unhelpful and can perpetuate stereotypes, there are a number of characteristics common to students with SpLD.
 Difficulties resulting from errors in perceiving and processing information manifest particularly in written work in the form of:

 - unusual and inconsistent spellings

 - reversals or transpositions of letters in words, or of numbers in figures, formulae and dates

 - omission of parts of words or sentences, or omission of auxiliary verbs, pronouns and prepositions

 - lack of proper order or demonstrated sequence in writing and mathematical calculations.